Dekasrepo/flask-docker-api/README.md

-# 🐳 Hello Docker – Flask API Project
+## 🐳 Hello Docker – Flask API Project

 This is a simple Python Flask API containerized using Docker.
 It was built to practice Docker fundamentals like building images, running containers, port mapping, and deploying to Docker Hub.

+---

+### 📖  Table Of Content
+- Features
+- Folder Structure
+- Projetc Execution
+- Cleanup

+---
-## 🚀 Features
+### 🚀 Features

 - Two endpoints:
   - `/` returns a hello message